Gabbar Is Back: Plot

 A flashback soon reveals that Aditya's pregnant wife Sunaina died when the buildings in their colony collapsed and killed hundreds of other people too.
 Aditya collected proof of the faulty buildings against builder Digvijay, who bribed everyone and tried to bribe Aditya too by offering Rs.
 10 million to spare the matter, but Aditya spurned the offer by fighting everyone in the room and nearly killing Digvijay.
 Aditya spared him when the latter asked for forgiveness, but Digvijay brutally retaliated by hitting him with an axe and left him for dead.
 However, a bus full of medical students found the unconscious Aditya on a highway and saved his life.
 He then decided to use the power of idealistic, young, honest youths and trained students at National College to join his cause.
 Meanwhile, Sadhuram finds that all the honest officers attended National College for graduation.
 Shruti discovers that Aditya is the real Gabbar and is shocked but when he tells her the truth, she supports his cause.

 CBI officer Kuldeep Pahwa takes charge of the case and is mystified by the facts.
 He listens to Sadhuram's findings, and they arrest the National College students listed by Sadhuram, but upon being beaten, the students do not divulge anything about Gabbar, which enrages him further.
 Shruti tells Kuldeep that because the law doesn't work, a vigilante like Gabbar has become a hero for ordinary citizens.
 Sadhuram changes his view of Gabbar.
 Digvijay kills an honest officer to terrorize others into passing his faulty building plans.
 Gabbar targets Digvijay for his act.
 Digvijay throws a birthday party for himself, and as he cuts the cake, he spots Aditya.
 Aditya and his gang kidnap him.
-As police search the city for Digvijay in vain, Aditya kills Digvijay in a fight that ensues between the two, following which he surrenders himself to the police and is eventually given a death penalty, sparking huge public protests and enraged students block his jail van.
+As police search the city for Digvijay in vain, whereas Aditya hides Patil in his own house.
+Aditya kills Digvijay in a fight that ensues between the two, following which he surrenders himself to the police and is eventually given a death penalty, sparking huge public protests and enraged students block his jail van.
 Kuldeep requests him to speak to the students and he does, telling them to channel their anger against corruption and be the change society needs.
 Finally, while being prepared to be hanged, Aditya remarks that he will die but the movement will live on.